 AT&T is better to choose because it has waived off all the activation fees and this plan is providing a free wireless router.
 Thus, it is just why you should consider it.
-Another wonderful thing about this plan is that it can provide computers for the qualifying computers for just $150.
+Another wonderful thing about this plan is that it can provide computers and qualifying computers for just $150.

 However, there is a data cap set for people who use more than 600 GB per month and they overcharge when you use more than that.

 You are qualified for AT&T Access if you are in SNAP and if you are in the AT&T 21-state service area.
-You will not qualify is you have outstanding debt for the AT& fixed internet service for the last six months.
+You will not qualify is you have outstanding debt for the AT&T fixed internet service for the last six months.

 3. Comcast Low-Income Internet

 Comcast offers a low-income internet plan called Xfinity.
 It is an Internet Essentials plan for all the people who can purchase the plan for just $9.95 per month.
 This Internet Essentials plan is designed to help all the students, senior citizens and also low-income families.
 The program also offers 15 Mbps free internet and they also get additional perks such as free in-home Wi-Fi and no credit check for them.
 Just like AT&T, Comcast’s low-income internet plan also provides low-cost computers for just $149 and they get Microsoft Office, Norton Security Suite and a 90-day warranty for the laptops/desktops.

 To be approved for this low-income internet plan, the family should have at least one child who is enrolled in the National School Lunch Program and also a few other requirements.